 One-Bedroom Pool Villa with Hot Tub starting at: $380

 Munduk is the perfect area in Bali for a quiet escape away from the main tourist crowds.
 Munduk Moding Plantation is a magical hideaway nestled in a working coffee plantation surrounded by a jungle.
+It is without a doubt one of the most romantic hotels in Bali.
 The hotel provides affordable luxury accommodation with private pools overlooking spectacular views of North Bali and pink sunsets every day.

 You can also enjoy massages at the spa or ask the staff to book one of the many tours they offer.
 I highly recommend taking a tour of the stunning waterfalls in the area.